efueger/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/06_Tabbed_Forms.md

 <div class="notice" markdown="1">
 [api:TabSet] instances can contain child [api:Tab] and further [api:TabSet] instances, however the CMS UI will only display up to two levels of tabs in the interface.
-If you want to group data further than that, try [api:ToggleField].
+If you want to group data further than that, try [api:SilverStripe\Forms\ToggleField].
 </div>

 ## Adding a field to a tab